 Please take a minute to review notes on costs and refunds including important details about what happens if you withdraw closer to race day.

-Race fees cover the following (some of this TBD for 2017 as we finalize the new format):
+Race fees generally cover the following (some of this TBD for 2019):

 - Race entry for your team – an opportunity to explore the outdoors in a new way, creating memories and friendships that last for years.

 - Transport of gear or racers (if needed)

 - All insurance, permits, and safety staff

 - One of the best post-race parties in the industry!

 - Thousands of full-size race photos, 100% free to racers.